MrAtiebatie/laravel-repositories/README.md

 }
 ```
 The magic appears with the `Repository` trait, and the `protected $model` property.
-When you call an Eloquent method on you repository, this call will fallback to your model. <br>
+When you call an Eloquent method on your repository, this call will fallback to your model. <br>
 So all the Eloquent methods like `where`, `all`, `find`, or your custom scopes are available in your repository.

 The suggested way to initialize the `$model` property is by using the IoC container.